harishsg99/Maghilchi-lang/README.md

  Maghilchi is a interpreted language with a natural language-like syntax with tamil words.

 # Why Maghilchi?
 In Tamil Nadu(India), There are millions of students who studies in tamil medium schools or schools who use tamil as medium of teaching subjects.
-Many wants to learn coding since most of the proggraming language is English they see that as barrier.
+Many of them wants to learn coding since most of the proggraming language is in English they see that as barrier.
 So I decided to make proggraming language that use tamil in syntax instead of English which will eventually breaks that language barrier.
+This will help many students from tamil mediums to become a good programmer in the future, Even some of them might use proggraming skills to create product to solve real life problems.

 # Goals for Maghilchi:
 1. Simple and natural language based Programming language